 Garris D. Parker, Jr.

-So began the journey of improving access to high quality care, accurate education, and reliable social resources.
+So began the journey of improving access to high quality care, valuable education, and reliable social resources.
 On July 29, 2009, NC-CCHD received 501(c)(3) tax-exempt status.
-Outreach began to grow to larger geographical areas like Raleigh, Charlotte, and Winston-Salem, then onto smaller communities in an effort to reach people in their home communities and afford easy access to care, support, and education.
-Engaging and educating supporters was paramount then, and still is for acquiring resources and necessary services.
+Outreach soon spread to larger geographical areas like Raleigh, Charlotte, and Winston-Salem, then on to smaller communities in an effort to reach people in their home communities and afford easy access to care, support, and education.
+Engaging and educating supporters was important then, and it continues to be as HD Reach continues to identify new resources and necessary services.

-In 2013, our name was changed to HD Reach to better reflect the three-pronged mission/vision to provide access to care, educational opportunities, and social support to HD patients and families afflicted affected by the disease.
+In 2013, we changed our name to HD Reach to better reflect the three-pronged mission/vision to provide access to care, educational opportunities, and social support to HD patients and families afflicted by the disease.
 Full-time personnel were added to support social work and project management.
 An Executive Director was hired in 2015 to lead future growth, community collaboration, and improved fundraising.
-In 2017, efforts have been toward growing and refining clinical programs and expanding across NC.
+In 2017, efforts have been focused on growing and refining clinical programs and expanding across NC.